tundraka/analysis/classes/notes/R Programming.md

 ```
  - cbind(), rbind()
  - column binding, row binding
+ - bind them by column, bind them by row, for example, 2 vectors can be bind as
+   rows ending with a matrix of 2 by the length of the vector.

 - Factors, vector of numerics but where each integer has a label
  - Male, Female